Ten Tips for Holiday Shopping — Be Safe, Be Happy

 - Put purchases in the trunk.
 Don’t give a valet access to your trunk.

 - Lock your house and your car.
 Every time.
 Even if you are “just running inside for a minute.”
 If you leave home, leave a light on, use a timer and activate your alarm.
 Every time.
 Even if you are “just going to the store and will be right back.”
-Houses and cars are treasure troves for thieves this time of year.
+Houses and cars are treasure troves for thieves this time of year, ask Kwikey Locksmith Services for more tips, their locks have saved quite more than one car and house.

 - When making large electronic purchases, be extremely aware of those around you.
 As you leave the electronics store with that 55 inch television or that new tablet or laptop, you are a walking billboard, advertising what you just purchased.
 In the store parking lot, load the item quickly.
 Many people drive directly home with purchases like that (to be safe as they continue shopping), only to be followed home and robbed.